 “Lynch takes Sheriff Luke McWhorter and the reader on a wild ride through the West Texas prairie to deliver a bang of a story.” — Stephanie Jaye Evans, author of the Sugar Land Mystery Series

-Joe Holley, writer of The Houston Chronicle's weekly “Native Texan” column, calls Lynch a “clever and quirky” author who has pulled off a “unlikely” plot “with panache.”
+Joe Holley, writer of The Houston Chronicle’s weekly “Native Texan” column, calls Lynch a “clever and quirky” author who has pulled off an “unlikely” plot “with panache.”

 “[Dudley Lynch] has done the almost impossible.
 He has turned Raiders of the Lost Ark into a Sunday School lesson. . . .
 There is a film there!” — Robert M. Randolph, Chaplain at Massachusetts Institute of Technology